imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 The reason for this is that `measure_arguments` performs much worse in estimating the marginal _constant_ cost of the OPCODE.
 It includes interaction terms of the form `a * op_count * argument_cost(arg)`, so the `op_count` coefficient `d` (from `d * op_count` term) is the estimation of marginal increase of `measure_total_time` for each unit increase of `op_count`, but _assuming `argument_cost(arg) = 0`_.
-Since we don't want to rely on this assumption and include the error it brings in the estimation procedure, we simply ignore `d` in favor of the `measure_marginal` result.
+Since we don't want to rely on this assumption and include the error it brings into the estimation procedure, we simply ignore `d` in favor of the `measure_marginal` result.

 Another aspect of this is the discrimination between OPCODEs which do and do not have arguments impacting the cost.
 We're having the estimation script pick the OPCODE-environment pairs automatically by looking at the p-value of the `a` coefficient in the `measure_arguments` model.